tsDaenor/CheatSheets/linux/Filewall.md

 http ssh
 ```

-The previous commands however will only add the services untill the next reboot of firewall to add a service permanently just add the ´--permanent´ parameter:
+The previous commands however will only add the services untill the next reboot of firewall to add a service permanently just add the `--permanent` parameter:
 ```
 sudo firewall-cmd --zone=public --permanent --add-service=http
 ```
-You can verify that this was successful by adding the --permanent flag to the --list-services operation.
-You need to use sudo for any --permanent operations:
+You can verify that this was successful by adding the `--permanent` flag to the `--list-services` operation.
+You need to use sudo for any `--permanent` operations:
 ```
 sudo firewall-cmd --zone=public --permanent --list-services
 ```